filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/add-seal-worker.md

 - Private IP: z.z.z.z
 - Public IP: C.C.C.C

-All lotus processes will run as a non-root user.
+All Lotus processes will run as a non-root user.
 Please make sure to open relevant ports in your firewall to allow connections.
 This tutorial will use the same miner created under the [How To Run A Miner tutorial]({{<relref "run-a-miner">}}).

 ## Lotus Worker Setup

-This section will cover the installation, configuration and running a lotus seal-worker.
+This section will cover the installation, configuration and running a Lotus seal-worker.

 ### Installation

 1. We have bundled all the install steps into the below code snippets so you can just copy and paste them into your terminal.
 If you would prefer to run each command step by step, take a look at the [Installation guide]({{<relref "../../lotus/install/ubuntu/#building-from-source" >}}).
 As this is PC1 only worker, we have not used any `CUDA` variables but you can use them if building a worker that requires GPU usage.

     ```shell